-The general purposes financial statement of the business entities shall be filed with KFRC and a copy sent to the Ministry of Trade and Industry (MTI), not later than 30 April (30 June for consolidated financial statements) of the following year.
+The general purposes financial statement of the large business entities including the audit report shall be filed with KFRC, not later than 30 April (30 June for consolidated financial statements) of the following year.

 Stand alone financial statements should be filed to tax authorities before or on 31 March of the following year.